 What We Offer.

 The Irish Family History Centre is the world standard in Irish Genealogical Research.
 Our experts can help you trace your family tree – from expert advice and online educational resources to commissioned professional research, we’re here to help you unearth your Irish roots.
 We listen closely to what your main interests are in tracing your Irish roots.
 We have a deep knowledge of original sources and archives, and can deliver results when no one else can.
 We can guide your research to achieve specific goals, for example tracing the old family home or searching for living relatives.
+Pre-booking is advised as our consultation slots fill up quickly!

 We are an Irish Genealogy focused centre, so if you are interested in researching your family history we are here to help.
 We offer one-to-one consultations with expert genealogists in-person, or online via video chat, to help you with your research, wherever you are in your journey.